 - Do I fulfil the offer as soon as possible?

-- Do I have a follow up email?
+- Do I have a follow-up email?

 We offer all round guidance and education to businesses on the digital medium to help them achieve maximum potential through Search Engine Optimisation (SEO), Web Design, Conversion Rate Optimisation and Optimised Landing Pages.
 We focus on what is important to make a successful business – conversions.
-By creating and implementing tailored marketing strategies we can achieve your business goals & create fantastic ROI’s!
+By creating and implementing tailored marketing strategies we can achieve your business goals and create fantastic ROI’s!